muhammadhassaan-solves/containerize-and-deploy-ml-model-with-kubernetes/README.md

-<h1>Containerizing and Deploying a Machine Learning Model on Kubernetes with REST API Access</h1>
+<h1>Containerizing and Deploying a Machine Learning Model on Kubernetes</h1>

 <h2>Description</h2>